Multimodal Function Vectors for Visual Relations: Method

-\textit{Real image dataset: GQA.} For more realistic settings, we constructed a dataset using the GQA~\citep{hudson2019gqa}, which consists of real-world images annotated with detailed scene graphs supporting visual reasoning and question answering.
-From the 113K images in GQA, we selected 201 images using strict criteria designed to target relational tasks.
-See detailed criteria in the Supplemental section \ref{sup:real image}.
-We divided the dataset into two subsets: a training set, used for function vector extraction and fine-tuning, and a test set, used exclusively for evaluation with zero-shot tasks.
-From each subset, we sampled 200 tasks per relation, where each task comprises four context images and one query image, with object pairs instantiating the relation randomly selected.
+\textbf{Real image dataset: GQA.} For more realistic settings, we constructed datasets using GQA~\cite{hudson2019gqa}, which consists of real-world images annotated with detailed scene graphs supporting visual reasoning and question answering.
+From the 113K images in GQA, we sampled images covering two types of relations: spatial relations and agentic relations.
+We applied strict selection criteria designed to target relational tasks (see detailed criteria in Appendix~\ref{sup:real image}).
+For \textbf{GQA Spatial}, we selected 4,226 images covering 7 spatial relations: \textit{above, behind, below, in front of, next to, left of, right of}.
+For \textbf{GQA Agentic}, we selected 1,413 images covering 5 agentic relations between objects: \textit{carrying, holding, riding, sitting on, wearing}.
+Each subset was divided equally into a training set, used for function vector extraction and fine-tuning, and a test set, used exclusively for evaluation with zero-shot tasks.
+The split was performed while balancing the distribution of relation categories across subsets.
+From each subset, we sampled 1,000 tasks per relation, where each task comprises four context images and one query image, with object pairs instantiating the relation randomly selected.